saif-ellafi/foundryvtt-mythic-gme/README.md

 ![Oracle Builder](oracle-builder.png)
 * Formatted Message - Send message to the chat with flavor, color and style
 ![img.png](img.png)
+* Export current Chat to Journal - Either for backup or for history tracking

 ### The mighty chat